alipouw13/appurviewdemo/0-purview_governance_permissions.md

 ![alt](https://github.com/alipouw13/appurviewdemo/blob/main/images/data-management-roles.png)

 # Data strategy roles
 Data strategy roles are role unique to your organization.
-These are roles such as data engineers, IT admins, etc. The list provided below id taken from the Microsoft Cloud Analytics Framework (CAF) and should be adpted to your organizaiton.
+These are roles such as data engineers, IT admins, etc. The list provided below is based on the [Microsoft Cloud Analytics Framework (CAF)](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/organize-roles-responsibilities) and should be adpted to your organizaiton.